Duet3D/wiki-content/User_manual/RepRapFirmware/Multiple_motion_systems.md

 -   At any time, each motion system “owns” a set of physical axes and extruders.
 It may also own a tool.
 No other motion system can use those axes/extruders or that tool until the owning motion system releases it.
 See below for details of ownership of axes and extruders.
 -   For any two axes owned by different motion systems, those axes may not share a motor.
 For example, on a CoreXY machine the X and Y axes cannot be owned by different motion systems.

-# Selecting a motion queue
+# Enabling and selecting a motion queue

+If running from a file (i.e. a job or macro on the SD card), use [M606](/User_manual/Reference/Gcodes/M606), by adding `M606 S1` at the beginning of the file, to enable the forking of the file to each motion system queue.

 Use the [M596](https://docs.duet3d.com/en/User_manual/Reference/Gcodes#m596-select-movement-queue-number) command to specify which motion system any motion or tool operations in the following commands should be targeted at.
 The selection of target motion system remains in force until one of the following occurs: